dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlockLoop.h.rst

     Returns the number of entry blocks of this loop and adds those blocks to the entries vector.
 An irreducible loop can have multiple entry blocks.

-  .. cpp:function:: bool getContainedLoops(std::vector<BPatch_basicBlockLoop*>&)
+  .. cpp:function:: bool getContainedLoops(std::vector<BPatch_basicBlockLoop*>& loops)

-    Fill the given vector with a list of the loops nested within this loop.
+    Returns the loops nested within this loop.

   .. cpp:function:: bool getOuterLoops(BPatch_Vector<BPatch_basicBlockLoop*> &loops)

-    Fill the given vector with a list of the outer loops nested within this loop.
+    Returns the outer loops nested within this loop.

   .. cpp:function:: bool getLoopBasicBlocks(BPatch_Vector<BPatch_basicBlock*> &blocks)

-    Fill the given vector with a list of all basic blocks that are part of this loop.
+    Returns all basic blocks that are part of this loop.

   .. cpp:function:: bool getLoopBasicBlocksExclusive(BPatch_Vector<BPatch_basicBlock*> &blocks)

-    Fill the given vector with a list of all basic blocks that are part of this loop but not its sub-loops.
+    Returns all basic blocks that are part of this loop but not its sub-loops.

   .. cpp:function:: bool hasBlock(BPatch_basicBlock *b)

-    Return true if this loop or any of its sub-loops contain b, false otherwise.
+    Checks if this loop or any of its sub-loops contain b, false otherwise.

   .. cpp:function:: bool hasBlockExclusive(BPatch_basicBlock *b)

-    Return true if this loop, excluding its sub-loops, contains b, false otherwise.
+    Checks if this loop, excluding its sub-loops, contains b, false otherwise.

   .. cpp:function:: bool hasAncestor(BPatch_basicBlockLoop*)

-    Return true if this loop is nested within the given loop (the given loop is one of its ancestors in the tree of loops).
+    Checks if this loop is nested within the given loop (the given loop is one of its ancestors in the tree of loops).

   .. cpp:function:: BPatch_flowGraph * getFlowGraph()